OldGinko/Qiskit-CKS-Algorithm/MatrixInverse/README.md

 <ins>Matrix Inverse</ins><br />
-The Simulation is based on Qiskits *HamiltonianGate* Class (see: https://qiskit.org/documentation/stubs/qiskit.extensions.HamiltonianGate.html)
+The Hamiltonian Simulation is based on Qiskits *HamiltonianGate* Class (see: https://qiskit.org/documentation/stubs/qiskit.extensions.HamiltonianGate.html)

 <ins>How to use it</ins><br />
 This part can't be used yet, I am working on implementing the equation above.